vikwaran03/dsc-capstone-website/index.md

 ## **Background and Research Goals**
 Extrachromosomal DNA (ecDNA) are amplified fragments of the genome that exist away from the chromosomes and has shown to be found in aggressive forms of cancer.
 From a genomic perspective, ecDNA regions should be identifiable from the presence of frequently occurring, repeated strings of base pairs.
-However, homogeneously staining regions (HSRs), which lie on the chromo- some itself, are also repeated DNA sequences but are benign in comparison to ecDNA.
+However, homogeneously staining regions (HSRs), which lie on the chromosome itself, are also repeated DNA sequences but are benign in comparison to ecDNA.
 This complicates the problem of identifying ecDNA because there exist two types of repeated genomic sequences that sequentially, appear largely the same.

 Prior studies [7] have shown that ecDNA interacts more evenly with DNA regions on other chromosomes whereas HSRs tend to favor some over others.
-Mathematically, ecDNA have higher trans-to-cis contacting ratios than HSRs, meaning that the chromosomal interactions of ecDNA tend to be more with other chromosomes whereas those of HSRs tend to be higher in their host chromosomes.
-We aim to characterize ecDNA regions, while also being able distinguish them from HSRs, by capturing the inherent graphical structure of genomic interactions by utilizing graph-based methods like node2vec [2] and GraphSAGE [3].
+Mathematically, ecDNA have higher trans-to-cis contacting ratios than HSRs, meaning that the chromosomal interactions of ecDNA tend to be more with other chromosomes whereas those of HSRs tend to be higher in their host chromosomes. **We aim to characterize ecDNA regions, while also being able distinguish them from HSRs, by capturing the inherent graphical structure of genomic interactions by utilizing graph-based methods like node2vec [2] and GraphSAGE [3].**

 <div style="display: flex; justify-content: center; align-items: center; gap: 20px;">
     <img src="figures/ec_structure.png" alt="Image 1" width="45%">